Did Lady Gaga Get Some Surgical Work Done?

 Lady Gaga shoves off the haters

-The thirty old musician impressed all during her dream come true performance at the Super Bowl halftime performance.
-Unfortunately during her performance she also attracted a few haters who discussed her body.
+The thirty-year-old musician impressed all during her dream come true performance at the Super Bowl halftime performance.
+Unfortunately, during her performance she also attracted a few haters who discussed her body.

 Gaga experienced body shaming and critics from Internet trolls as well as the younger half of the duo Dolce & Gabbana, Stefano Gabbana.
-Her body was analyzed and oddly disused rather than focusing on her performance.
-The outfit that sparked the body conversation was her sparkling crop top and short underwear styled shorts
+Her body was analyzed and oddly discussed rather than focusing on her performance.
+The outfit that sparked the body conversation was her sparkling crop top and short underwear style shorts

 The designer had not originally publicized his thoughts but still took to his Instagram account to admit that he had criticized the singer at first but realized that he was wrong in doing so.
 He shared an image of Lady Gaga’s midriff alongside with the caption.

-Lady Gaga a star who is not one to keep silent when she knows some thing isn’t right fought back by posting a photo of herself along with her dancers with a caption that said,
+Lady Gaga a star who is not one to keep silent when she knows something isn’t right fought back by posting a photo of herself along with her dancers with a caption that said,

 “I heard my body is a topic of conversation so I wanted to say, I’m proud of my body and you should be proud of yours too.
 No matter who you are or what you do.’